konpyutaika/nifikop/site/website/versioned_docs/version-v1.7.0/2_deploy_nifikop/1_quick_start.md

   ...
 ```

-Where :
+Where:
 - `namespace`: is the namespace in which you will deploy your helm chart.
 - `certificate_name`: is `${helm release name}-webhook-cert`
 - `webhook_service_name`: is `${helm release name}-webhook-cert`
 :::

-Now deploy the helm chart :
+Now deploy the helm chart:

 ```bash
 # You have to create the namespace before executing following command